 |15/11 - 01/04||closed on Mondays|

 The registration of the various collections is indispensable as a basis for the entire museum operation.
-The piecemeal description of objects, books, photographs and documents and their public-oriented access and digitisation are part of the daily work in the knowledge centre.
+The piecemeal description of objects, books, photographs and documents and their public-oriented access and digitisation are part of the daily work in the Research Centre.

 The preparation and elaboration of the museum's programme, and in particular of temporary exhibitions, requires thorough research into and from the selected themes.
 Suggestions and research from third parties also regularly contribute to the elaboration of the museum's activities.

 The experiences of those who became immediately involved in the war deserve to be published in the museum.
 Their testimony is used in temporary exhibitions or in educational activities.
-The reconstruction and processing of personal life stories is therefore one of the core tasks of the knowledge centre.
+The reconstruction and processing of personal life stories is therefore one of the core tasks of the Research Centre.